-Disruptive Behaviour Disorder is an expression used to describe a set of externalising negative behaviours that co-occur during childhood.
-There are three subgroups of externalising behaviours; Oppositional Defiant and Conduct Disorder and Attention Deficit/Hyperactivity Disorder.
-Treatment at the clinic is based on the premise that these behaviours are the result of a combination of a metabolic dysfunction and environmental factors.
-We approach treatment in a similar way to our treatment of children and adolescents with ADHD.
-There is however an added emphasis on Counselling and Behaviour Modification techniques.
+Disruptive Behaviour Disorder is a term used to describe a set of externalising negative behaviours that co-occur during childhood.
+There are three subgroups of externalising behaviours: Oppositional Defiant, Conduct Disorder, and ADHD.
+Therapy for these disorders at BNC is based on the premise that these behaviours are the result of both metabolic dysfunction and environmental factors.
+Our therapy for disruptive behaviour disorders is like therapy for ADHD, with an added emphasis on Counselling and Behaviour Modification.

 Causes of Disruptive Disorders